Ula666/AWS/README.md

  ![image](https://user-images.githubusercontent.com/47173937/115889962-5b3b1300-a44c-11eb-8b32-54b8ad967f68.png)

 ### Stateful filtering
 - tracks the origin of a request and can automatically allow the reply to the request to be returned to the originating computer.
-For example, a stateful filter that allows inbound traffic to tcp port 80 on a webserver will allow the return traffic, usually on a high numbered port (e.g. destination tcp port 63,912) to pass through the stateful filter between the client and the webserver.
-The filtering device maintains a state table that tracks the origin and destination port numbers and IP addresses.
-Only one rule is required on the filtering device: allow traffic inbound to the web server on tcp port 80).
 - Security groups are stateful.
 This means that if they allow a request to come in they will always lets the response back out.
 Even if the outbound rules don't allow it.
 The outbound rules only apply to request made FROM your machine.
 - NACLs are stateless.
 You have to have rules to allow the request to come in and to allow the response to go back out.